-A practical nursing certificate will be awarded to the student who completes the first 3 semesters of the Nursing curriculum which consist of 45 credit hours, including 20 credit hours of general education and 25 credits of Nursing core courses.
+A practical nursing certificate will be awarded to the student who successfully completes the first 3 semesters of the Nursing curriculum which consists of 45 credit hours, including 20 credit hours of general education and 25 credit hours of nursing core coursework.
 This qualifies the student to apply to take the National Council Licensure Examination: NCLEX-PN exam.